Sell Online and Thrive: A Guide to Online Marketplaces

 Now Google is offering its own payment functionality, edging closer to a true marketplace.

-Similarly, social networks have long featured product listings linked to eCommerce websites in paid advertising—but Facebook, Instagram, Pinterest, and even TikTok now support transactions within their environments, blending with marketplaces to create new social commerce platforms and experiences.
+Similarly, social networks have long featured product listings linked to eCommerce websites in paid advertising—but Facebook (see our guide on how to sell on Facebook Marketplace), Instagram, Pinterest, and even TikTok now support transactions within their environments, blending with marketplaces to create new social commerce platforms and experiences.

 Why sell on an online marketplace?